British Army during the First World War: Executions

-It was felt at the time that, precisely because most soldiers in combat were afraid, an example needed to be made of men who deserted.
-Front line soldiers also sometimes felt that those who left their mates "in the lurch" by deserting "deserved to be shot".
+It was felt at the time that an example needed to be made of men who deserted.
+Frontline soldiers sometimes felt that those who left their mates "in the lurch" by deserting "deserved to be shot".
 One historian writes that there is "virtually no evidence" that soldiers thought the death penalty unjust, although another writes that some soldiers deplored the death penalty, while most thought it justified.
-Desertion normally meant an absence of 21 days or other evidence to indicate intent of not returning, e.g. wearing civilian clothes or failing to report for a key deployment.
+Desertion normally meant an absence of 21 days or other evidence to indicate intent of not returning.
 Those executed were normally not boys – the average age was in the mid-twenties and 40 percent had been in serious trouble before.
-Thirty percent were regulars or reservists, 40 percent were Kitchener volunteers, 19 percent were Irish, Canadian or New Zealand volunteers, but only nine percent were conscripts, suggesting indulgence to the conscripts, many of them under 21, who made up the bulk of the army by late in the war.
-Only executed men's records survive, so it is hard to comment on the reasons why men were reprieved, but it has been suggested that the policy of commuting 90 percent of death sentences may well have been deliberate mercy in the application of military law designed for a small regular army recruited from the rougher elements of society.
+Thirty percent were regulars or reservists, 40 percent were Kitchener volunteers, 19 percent were Irish, Canadian or New Zealand volunteers, but only nine percent were conscripts, suggesting indulgence to the conscripts.

+Only executed men's records survive, so it is hard to comment on the reasons why men were reprieved.
+The policy of commuting 90 percent of death sentences may have been deliberate mercy in the application of military law designed for a small regular army recruited from the rougher elements of society.
 Only 7,361 of the 38,630 desertions were in the field.
-Most were away from the front line — 14 of the executed deserters were arrested in the United Kingdom — and many deserters had never served in the front line at all.
+Most were away from the front line—14 of the executed deserters were arrested in the United Kingdom—and many deserters had never served in the front line.
 In the latter part of the war, executed men's families were usually told white lies by the authorities; their families received pensions, and the men were buried in the same graves as other dead soldiers.

-Death for desertion was abolished in 1930 over objections in the House of Lords from Lords Allenby and Plumer, two of the most distinguished British commanders of World War One; calls for its restoration in World War Two were vetoed on political grounds.
+Of 393 men sentenced to death for falling asleep on sentry duty in all theatres in the First World War, only two were executed (sentries were usually posted in pairs to keep one another awake; these two, who served in Mesopotamia, were made an example of because they were found sitting asleep together, suggesting that they had colluded).